 Postpartum depression (PPD) affects about 5 to 25 percent of new mothers.
 That number is even higher in groups with a lower socioeconomic status.
-It’s a disease that strikes across all racial, religious, and socioeconomic barriers — anyone can get it.
+It’s a disease that strikes across all racial, religious, and socioeconomic barriers — anyone can experience it.

 Having a form of PPD (the condition’s symptoms can go beyond just depression, including anxiety, obsessive compulsive disorder, and panic disorder) is not an ideal way to start motherhood — for you or your baby.
 Beyond impacting your health, PPD can hinder how you bond with your baby.
 This bond is important as you recover and your baby grows.
 If you have symptoms, getting help from your doctor or midwife is important in ensuring you stay on track to get better.

 Some people’s PPD is so severe that they wonder if they should even consider another pregnancy for fear that they may experience postpartum depression again.
 If you have had PPD in the past, here’s what you should know as you move forward with subsequent pregnancies.

 Truthfully, most research on prevention of subsequent PPD and related disorders has been done in high-risk groups, like mothers with bipolar disorder.
 But that doesn’t mean there isn’t something you can do to reduce your risk of PPD even if you aren’t in one of those high-risk groups.

 One of the biggest things you can do to try to limit your risk of or prevent PPD is to look at the triggers and risk factors that may have led to your first experience with this condition.
 Some of these risk factors cannot be changed, like family history.
 But there are some things you can change.

 For example, lack of sleep can contribute to PPD.
 While having a new baby in the house is never a recipe for great sleep, having a game plan is key.
 For example, having a postpartum doula can be helpful, whether they help you while you nap or stay overnight a few times a week in the early weeks after childbirth.